 Without viruses, there could be no us.
 They are as ancient as all life’s common ancestor.
 Viruses are critical to climate, and an intimacy; we are clearly symbiotic, but sometimes a profoundly painful commensal or mutualistic symbiosis.

 Coronavirus forcing the disease now called COVID-19 is one of thousands to emerge from, bizarrely, the strong immunity of a fellow symling.
 In this case, and so frequently with various coronaviruses like SARS and MERS, bats.
 Coronavirus is a bat mutualistic symbiosis, largely beneficial to them by strengthening their immunity to other microbes.
 But now we have it, and it’s killing those with compromised immunity.

 Bats are exceptional mammals, high in metabolism for unique flight, long in age compared to other small mammals, surviving to forty years compared to less than a handful for most terrestrial rodents of the same size.
 They are beautifully adapted to nurturing one another in the same ancient roosts over millennia.
 Their sense of place and belonging is strong, and their ecological gift to the community is valuable in so many ways.

 Helping one another is a healing thing.
 Vaccines will play a part in giving us the anti-bodies without suffering and death.
 They will help shape us without such huge pain and loss, even though our species will have evaded an evolutionary opportunity for genetic diversity.
 Epidemics seem inevitable in co-existence with all life in flolocas.
-But pandemics are there by way of globalised transmission, proliferated by the very same agents that cause Earth Crisis in climate volatility, human inequity, ecological shifts out of the norm for comfort or survival.
+But pandemics are there by way of destructive forces, globalised transmission, proliferated by the very same agents that cause Earth Crisis in climate volatility, human inequity, ecological shifts out of the norm for comfort or survival.